Alex-r6/imdb_movie/README.md

 # IMDb Movie Project

-This is a simple project for managing and displaying movies, built with Python, HTML, and CSS.
+A simple project for managing and displaying movie information, built with Python, HTML, and CSS.

 ## Project Structure

-- `.idea/` - IDE configuration files (can be ignored)
+- `project_1/` — main project folder containing application files
-- `project_1/` - Main project folder
+- `main.py` — main Python script to run the application
-- `main.py` - Main Python script to run the application
+- HTML/CSS files — frontend templates and styles
-- HTML/CSS files - Frontend templates and styling
+- `.idea/` — IDE configuration files (can be ignored)

 ## Features

 - Display movie information
-- Add new movies (through backend logic)
+- Add new movies (backend logic)
-- Basic styling with HTML/CSS
+- Basic styling with HTML and CSS
 - Local storage of movie data (if implemented in Python)

 ## Installation